katavouta/our_page2/README.md

 All these md files are essentially written in Markdown.
 You can find information about syntax and rules for markdown here:
 <a href="https://www.markdownguide.org/cheat-sheet/">https://www.markdownguide.org/cheat-sheet/</a>

+---

+# Good to know

+Here I am using a basic theme for my webpage called minima (you do not have to use any theme in reality) This is set in the _config.yml.
+We do not have to change this for this exercise but there are many available themes in Jekyll that you can use to create your own personal websites in git!!!